open-component-model/ocm-website/content/en/docs/context.md

 ## How can this improve?
 The major problem here is the absence of **a standardized software component model used to describe all software components, including their technical artefacts**.

-Such a model would not only help with to streamline **deployments to various environments** (public, private, hybrid), but also in **various other areas of lifecycle-management** like compliance and reporting.
+Such a model would not only help to streamline **deployments to various environments** (public, private, hybrid), but also in other areas of lifecycle-management like **compliance and reporting**.

 Let's have a look at the most crucial features a standardized software component model must support.